lunfardo314/lunfardo314.github.io/txdocs/easyfl.md

 *Expression* is a text where all *space* symbols (`\n`, `\r`, `\t`, ` `) are ignored.
 The source code of the `expression `is parsed to a sequence of `lexems`.
 A `lexem` is an ASCII string between `delimiters`.

-The `delimiters` are `(`, `)` and `,`
+The `delimiters` are `(`, `)` and `,`.

 Source of the `expression` has the following form of the function `call`:

-`<expression> ::= <funName>[(<call args>)] || <constant literal>`
+`<expression> ::= <funcName>[(<call args>)] || <literal>`

-Here with meta symbols `[]` we enclose optional part.
+Here with meta symbols `[]` we enclose optional part. `<call args>` is a comma-delimited list of `<expression>`-s, which can be missing.

-`<funName>` is a name of the function which is present in the library or is a `constant literal`.
+`<funName>` is a name of the function which is present in the library or is a `literal`.
-`Constant literals` are distinguished from library function names by syntax (see below).
+`literals` are distinguished from library function names by syntax (see below).

 Each function in the library defines its *arity*, the number of parameters it takes.

-Each function can have `arity` from 0 to 15, i.e. the function can take from none to 15 call arguments.
-Also, an embedded library function can define it takes any number from 0 to 15 of call arguments, i.e. to be a *vararg* function.
+Each function can have `arity` from 0 to 7, i.e. the function can take from none to 7 call arguments.
+Embedded library functions, if defined so, can take any number of arguments from 0 to 7.

 If function `fun` takes 0 arguments, the expressions `fun` and `fun()` are equivalent.
-For example `selfUnlockParameters` is a function call with no arguments, however it returns a value, a byte array, upon evaluation.
+For example `selfUnlockParameters` is equivalent to `selfUnlockParameters()` and is a function call with no arguments, it returns a value, a byte array, upon evaluation.

-`<call args>` is a comma-delimited list of `<expression>`-s.
-The list can be empty.

-### Constant literals
+### Literals
-Each `constant literal` represents an expression:
+By zero-prefix-trimmed integers we will understand big-endian byte representations of integers with all leading zero bytes trimmed.
+For example integer `1025` will be represented as 2 bytes `0201`, while $2^16+3$ will be represented by `010003`.
+Zero will be represented as an empty (zero length) byte array.

+Each `literals`  are constants, i.e. expressions which always returns the same value.
+There are the following types of literals:
 * decimal number between `0` and `255`, it is a 1-byte array with the respective value.
-For example `0`, `42` are correct `constant literals` while `1337` is not.
+For example `0`, `42` are correct `constant literals` while `1337` is not;
 * a literal with the prefix `0x` is interpreted as a hexadecimal representation of the `byte array` of length, less than 127 bytes.
-For example `0xff0102` is a 3-byte array, while `0x123` is incorrect
+For example `0xff0102` is a 3-byte array, while `0x123` is incorrect;
-* in the literal with the prefix `u16/` the tail after the prefix is interpreted as 2-byte array, a *big-endian* representation of `uint16`
+* literal with the prefix `u16/` is a function which returns 2-byte array, a *big-endian* representation of the tail after the prefix;
-* in the literal with the prefix `u32/` the tail after the prefix is interpreted as 4-byte array, a *big-endian* representation of `uint32`
+* literal with the prefix `u32/` is a function which returns 4-byte array, a *big-endian* representation of the tail after the prefix;
-* in the literal with the prefix `u64/` the tail after the prefix is interpreted as 8-byte array, a *big-endian* representation of `uint64`
+* literal with the prefix `u64/` is a function which returns 8-byte array, a *big-endian* representation of the tail after the prefix;
+* literal with the prefix `z16/` is a function which returns zero-prefix-trimmed value of `u16`, i.e. up to 2 bytes;
+* literal with the prefix `z32/` is a function which returns zero-prefix-trimmed value of `u32`, i.e. up to 4 bytes;
+* literal with the prefix `z64/` is a function which returns zero-prefix-trimmed value of `u64`, i.e. up to 8 bytes;
-* the literal which starts with `!!!` is a a call to embedded `fail` function.
-The tail after the `!!!` prefix is interpreted as inline error message in the `panic` statement.
-For example, when and if expression `!!!not_enough_storage_deposit` is evaluated, it results to the whole scipt failed with the message `not enough storage deposit` (the `_` are replaced with spaces)
+* the literal which starts with `!!!` is a call to embedded `fail` function.
+The tail after the `!!!` prefix is interpreted as an inline error message in the `panic` statement.
+For example, when and if expression `!!!not_enough_storage_deposit` is evaluated, it results in failure of the whole script with the message `not enough storage deposit` (the `_` are replaced with spaces)
-* the literal which starts with `x/` represents inline *EasyFL* formula in its canonic bytecode form, presented as hexadecimal.
+* the literal which starts with `x/` represents inline *EasyFL* formula in its canonic bytecode form, represented as hexadecimal.
 For example literal expression `x/10856369616f21` is equivalent to the literal `!!!ciao!`

-(Note.
-Options for `constant literals` may be extended in the future, for example *little-endian* numbers, signed integers, big-ints with various encodings etc)
+* the literal which start with the prefix `#` returns 1 or 2-byte long array with encoded binary code of the function with the name in the postfix.
+For example expression `#concat` is equivalent to the literal of the `concat` function code and `#address25519` is a code of the `address25519` function.
+The `#` literal is used in bytecode manipulations: a script for example can check is some specified bytecode indeed represents `address25519` siglock constraint.

 ### Examples 1